New Zealand is at Alert Level 1

 Practise good hygiene

-Continue the good hygiene that has helped restrict the spread of COVID-19 so far:
+Continue the good hygiene habits that has helped restrict the spread of COVID-19 so far:

 - Wash your hands frequently

 - Clean or wipe surfaces regularly

 Stay home if you're sick

 If you have a cold or flu symptoms, you should stay home and call your doctor or Healthline on 0800 358 5453.